elotl/milpa-apps/elasticsearch/README.md

 ![EC2 after](https://github.com/elotl/milpa-apps/blob/master/kibana-beats/screenshots/ec2-after.png "ec2-after")

 ## Further Work: Reliability
 The elasticsearch cluster we setup has no long-term durability.
 If the instance gets terminated or there are disk problems, the cluster data will be lost.
 While we could run a larger, replicated cluster and hope we don't experience parallel failures, a simpler and more cost-effective solution is to periodically snapshot and backup the cluster to cloud storage.
 Lucky for us there are [Elasticsearch plugins](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-snapshots.html) that take care of the snapshot and restore from cloud storage.
-Snapshotting is a great way to ensure durability for a cluster that can tolerate a small window of dataloss in the event of a disaster.
+Snapshotting is a great way to ensure durability for a cluster that can tolerate a small window of data loss in the event of a disaster.
 We've used snapshotting to great success in our work at Elotl and at other companies.

 ## Questions/comments

-If you have questions or comments, reach out to Elotl at info@elotl.co or file an issue.
+If you have questions or comments, feel free to reach out to Elotl at info@elotl.co or file an issue in this repo.